UZBEKISTAN: State-controlled media attacks continue

 Did reported incidents happen?

-Various religious believers in Uzbekistan commented to Forum 18 on the contradiction between the state-supported media making serious allegations of crime, and the state's law enforcement agencies making no known investigations into these crimes.
+Various religious believers in Uzbekistan commented to Forum 18 on the contradiction between the state-supported media making serious allegations of crime, and the state agencies making no known investigations into these crimes.
 The religious community named by 12news categorically denied any knowledge of both the people 12news named as being associated with them, and the incident 12news claimed to have taken place.

 Like Znamya Druzhby, other media agencies have not answered questions on why they attack people exercising their freedom of religion or belief.
 A 12news employee who would not give his name refused to talk to Forum 18 on 4 December.
 He then claimed he could not hear the questions – even though Forum 18 could hear the 12news employee clearly.
 He then put the phone down.